Senior-Engineers/Well-Monitoring/Documentation/Well_Head_Unit_White_Papers/README.md

 These Documents relate to the Well Head Unit.
-They either are mandatory to assist the multiple Design Teams to acheive a common aim or to elaborate on a topic to assit the Design Teams in the deliberations
+They either are mandatory to assist the multiple Design Teams to acheive a common aim or to elaborate on a topic to assit the Design Teams in their deliberations

 No. 1     SMS Message Format        MANDATORY